 Indigo is a postdoctoral research fellow at the ARC Centre of Excellence for Automated Decision Making & Society, located in the School of Media and Communication at RMIT University, Melbourne.
 Indigo researches digital inclusion and cultural institutions and has recently published 'COVID-19, digital inclusion, and the Australian cultural sector' report.

 Rachel Jones - Whitehorse City Council

 Rachel has worked within the arts and cultural space for 20 years, predominantly working in the local government and not for profit sectors, and as an artist.

-Karina Lamb - Manager Libraries, Arts & Culture, Mornington Peninsula Shire
+Karina Lamb - Manager Arts & Libraries, City of Monash

-Bookings are now open.
-More speakers and full program to be announced in the next few weeks.
+Bookings for the Forum are now closed.
 Visit our Forum page and social media for updates using #AMaGAVic2021 #DigitalLiteracy hashtag.